Marble The Silver Pothos

 FERTILISER

-Marble will push out a lot of new foliage all year round especially in a filtered sunny spot.
-Fertilise her once every 4 weeks in the months from March-September.
+The scindapsus pictus will push out a lot of new foliage all year round especially in a filtered sunny spot.
+Fertilise her with our vegan organic fertiliser or our fortifying houseplant fertiliser every 4 weeks in the months from March-September.

 REPOTTING

-Marble can be repotted yearly in the spring to promote faster and bigger growth.
+The silver pothos can be repotted yearly in the spring to promote faster and bigger growth.
 She’s a fast growing plant that will easily outgrown her original pot.
 Repot her in a potting mix filled with drainage materials such as perlite and bark.
+Check out our incredible peat free potting mix.

 TROUBLESHOOTING YOUR SILVER POTHOS

-Leaves drooping - Marble will start to droop her leaves when she is ready for a drink.
+Leaves drooping - Marble the satin pothos will start to droop her leaves when she is ready for a drink.

 Yellow leaves - Yellow leaves are usually caused by over watering.
 Marble does not need much water to thrive.
 If she is badly over watered this could lead to root rot.

 Browning tips - The browning tips is a sign that the air is too dry.
-Give Marble a weekly mist to keep her foliage fresh.
+Keep the satin pothos in a bathroom or near a humidifier.

 OUR TOP 3 CARE TIPS

-Top tip 1: Keep Marble in a brighter light to avoid her variegation from fading.
+Top tip 1: Keep the silver pothos in a brighter light to avoid her variegation from fading.